wolph/python-formatter/README.rst

 Due to a bug with line continuations we are currently running a fork of the `tokenize` library however.

+During every format sequence the `compile` method is used to check if no code has been broken, but backing up is still a good idea.

+The library is made to be very extendable and configurable but it's still in the beginning phase.
+Eventually this will become a fully featured formatting tool for Python.

 Install
 -------

 To install simply execute `python setup.py install` or `pip install formatter`.
-If you want to run the tests first, run `python setup.py nosetests`
+If you want to run the tests first, run `nosetests`

 Usage
 -----